Design-Computing/Design-Computing.github.io/md/week1.md

       ```

       Now you've done that, you can do a `git pull upstream master` to get the latest changes.
-If you need to do this, we'll tell you about it.
+If you need to do this, we'll tell you about it, it's not a usual thing that you'll need to do.

 1. Finish up